dumbo25/dumbo25.github.io/README.md

 * For the repository, click on settings icon and scroll down to Git Hub pages and follow the link
   * You should see something like:
     * Your site is published at https://dumbo25.github.io/
-  * Select a theme: Settings, Pages, Theme Chooser
+  * Do not select a theme: Settings, Pages, Theme Chooser
-    * I chose Architect
+    * Initially, I chose Architect
+    * However, [Front Matter](https://jekyllrb.com/docs/step-by-step/03-front-matter/) needs to be added to the site and the tags need to be edited.
+    * I prefer to just use the css provided by UIkit
 * Wait a few minutes between commits to see the changes
   * To see this site, open a browser and enter: https://dumbo25.github.io/